Rye High Football

 And how does it feel to coach against Dino Garr, who won his 300th high school football game a couple of weeks ago?

 “First, I don’t look at it as a Dino Garr vs. Dominic Zanot game, but the Harrison Huskies vs. Rye Garnets game.
 However, Dino Garr has been coaching football for 40 years.
 That’s longer, literally, than I’ve been alive!
 His 300 wins clearly prove his worth as a coach and it is clear that Rye football has been on quite a run over the last 15 years.
+If you’re also a football fan, then you may want to check out here the history of the Emirates.

 “It is an honor to compete in such a prestigious game against a legend, but, as I said before…when the opening kickoff takes place, the energy of our entire staff is put into helping our players execute our game plan.”